 Named after Polish scientist and explorer Count Paul Edmund Strzelecki, a keen hiker of the peaks in 1842, it became a national park in 1967.

 Flinders Island can only be reached by plane or boat.
-There’s no public transport on the island, however vehicles and bicycles are available for rent at Whitemark.
+There’s no public transport on the island.
+However, vehicles and bicycles are available for rent at Whitemark.

 It’s also a top place for divers and snorkelers.

 Humpback whales migrate to the north from May to July and return to the south between September and November.

 If the weather is fine, the view across the southern end of Flinders Island and the outer islands is simply stunning.

-Facilities at the camp ground include a composting toilet, fireplaces, rubbish bins, picnic tables, rainwater (untreated) but bring a fuel stove as wood collection within the national park is strongly discouraged.
+Facilities at the campground include a composting toilet, fireplaces, rubbish bins, picnic tables, rainwater (untreated) but bring a fuel stove as wood collection within the national park is strongly discouraged.

 2- The Franklin – Gordon Wild Rivers National Park

 This World Heritage-listed park, almost in the centre of Tasmania, is connected to Hobart by the Lyell Highway.

-The Franklin River was the subject of a conservation battle.
-It was saved from a proposed hydro-electric power scheme.
+The Franklin River was the subject of a conservation battle that was saved from a proposed hydro-electric power scheme.

-Along the highway, that winds for 56km through the park, there are facilities such as picnic tables and toilets.
+Along the highway, that winds for 56km through the park; there are facilities such as picnic tables and toilets.

 There are a number of walks, ranging from short walks to challenging hikes of over four days.

-This is an easy 20-minute return walk through rainforest to the falls, with interpretive signage about the forest and wildlife.
+This is an easy 20-minute return walk through the rainforest to the falls, with interpretive signage about the forest and wildlife.